Install & first run

 fliporium-data/inbox/. - Click a flipped file in chat to open it with whatever app Windows uses for that file type.

-- Drag a file onto a booth instead of a peer to flip it to everyone in the booth at once.
+- Drag a file onto a room instead of a peer to flip it to everyone in the room at once.

 Twin mode (same person, two devices)